 If you have been injured at work, you may be entitled to WorkCover WA workers compensation, or “workers comp” compensation benefits.
-We are experts in WA Workers Compensation Claims and represent clients in WorkCover Western Australia and the District Court.
-If you made a work compensation claim or have a WorkCover claim dispute, please contact Workplace Injury Lawyers at Foyle Legal for an obligation free claim assessment.
-We offer a No Win No Fee solution for injury at work compensation, and we will make sure that you get the best workers compensation settlement for your work injury claim.
+We are experts in WA Workers Compensation Claims and represent clients in WorkCover Western Australia and the District Court of Western Australia.
+If you have made a work compensation claim or have a WorkCover claim dispute, please contact Workplace Injury Lawyers at Foyle Legal for an obligation free claim assessment.
+We offer a No Win No Fee* solution for injury at work compensation, and we will make sure that you get the best workers compensation settlement for your work injury claim.

-Please note that injured worker may even be entitled to these compensation payouts if you had a medical condition before your work injury and suffered a recurrence, aggravation, or acceleration of that pre-existing condition where the employment was a contributing factor to a significant degree.
+Please note that the law is that injured workers may even be entitled to these compensation payouts if you had a medical condition before your work injury and suffered a recurrence, aggravation, or acceleration of that pre-existing condition where the employment was a contributing factor to a significant degree.

 Workers Compensation WA WorkCover Claim